walterhiggins/WMPJS/book-outline.md

     var bkEnchantment = org.bukkit.enchantments.Enchantment;
     var bkShapedRecipe = org.bukkit.inventory.ShapedRecipe;

 The names of classes in Java can be quite long-winded because you have to include the package name and the class name.
 Java programmers call this the *fully qualified name*.
-In Java programmers will often save themselves the need to use fully qualified names by *importing* packages.
+Java programmers will often save themselves the need to use fully qualified names by *importing* packages.
 The Javascript engine which runs inside Java has an *importPackage()* function but this function is not supported in later versions of Javascript for Java.
-I personally like to avoid using fully qualified names throughout Javascript code which is why whenever I need to refer to a Bukkit Type I declare a short-named variable at the top of the module which refers to the longer fully-qualified name of the Bukkit Type.
+I personally like to avoid using fully qualified names throughout Javascript code which is why whenever I need to refer to a Bukkit Type, I declare a short-named variable at the top of the module which refers to the longer fully-qualified name of the Bukkit Type.
 I also put a *bk* at the front of the variable name so I know I'm working with a Bukkit object and not a regular Javascript object.
 This is just a personal preference.
 I've found it helps me when I'm writing plugins in Javascript.
 It may be useful to you too.

 ### Enchantments
 One way you can mark an item as having special powers is to add an enchantment to it.
 Enchanted items shimmer and glow in the game.
 An Ender Bow should shimmer so that the player knows they're not holding a regular bow.
 For most of the activities you can do in the game, there are equivalent classes and methods in the Bukkit API.
 For example: In the game players can *add enchantments* to *items*.
 If we browse the Bukki API reference we see there's an *inventory* package which has a couple of classes one of which is called *ItemStack*.
-An ItemStack is a collection of one or more *Items* which can be placed in one of the player's inventory slots or held in the player's hand.
+An *ItemStack* is a collection of one or more *Items* which can be placed in one of the player's inventory slots or held in the player's hand.
 This *ItemStack* class has *addEnchantment()* and *addUnsafeEnchantment()* methods which we can use to add special powers to items in the game.
 I'll get into why I chose *addUnsafeEnchantment()* over *addEnchantment()* in a moment but first let's figure out what we want to do:

 1. We want to *enchant* the item created from the recipe so that it shimmers and is visually distinct from a regular Bow.
 2. We're going to use a ShapedRecipe object.
-The ShapedRecipe constructor - that is the function which will create a new Recipe() object, takes an *Item* as a parameter - this item will in turn be created each time a player uses the recipe in the in-game crafting table.
+The ShapedRecipe constructor - the function which will create a new Recipe() object - takes an *Item* as a parameter - this item will in turn be created each time a player uses the recipe in the in-game crafting table.
 3. We know (from browsing the API reference) that we can add a new recipe to the game using Bukkit.addRecipe() or Server.addRecipe()

 The first thing we do is load ScriptCraft's *items* module.
-This module simplifies the creation of Java ItemStack objects.
-If you want to create ItemStack of 1 Bow.
-You call *items.bow(1)* and it will return a Java ItemStack object to which enchantments can be added.
+This module simplifies the creation of Java *ItemStack* objects.
+If you want to create an *ItemStack* of 1 Bow.
+You call *items.bow(1)* and it will return a Java *ItemStack* object to which enchantments can be added.
 The *items* module has roughly 350 different functions - 1 for each of the materials in Minecraft.
 You can call each of these functions in 3 different ways.
 Let's take the *items.bow()* function as an example:

 * items.bow() when called without parameters will return the value *org.bukkit.Material.BOW*.
 This is a *Material* object which is used throughout the Bukkit API.
 * items.bow() when called with a number as a parameter e.g. *items.bow(2)* will return an *org.bukkit.inventory.ItemStack* object of 2 Bows.
 The *ItemStack* type is also used throughout the Bukkit API.